 Below you will find some additional materials that may also be useful:

 - Medication guidance - useful and authoritative guidance from NICE (National Institute for Health and Care Excellence) that re-enforces key messages about medication support

 - Infection Control Advice – useful information about infection control in social care settings, including a downloadable booklet and additional links you may find helpful

 - Moving and Handling video – a video covering a one carer assisted lift from a chair.
-Please bear in mind this was created pre-Covid 19, so pay close attention to Infection Control Advice if assisting others in this way
+Please bear in mind this was created before the outbreak of Covid 19, so pay close attention to Infection Control Advice if assisting others in this way

 - Dysphagia guidance – If you are asked to help feed someone with dysphagia, then this straightforward guidance, prepared by a highly experienced Specialist Speech and Language Therapist will be a really useful resource